LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 Don't confuse JavaScript with the Java programming language.
 Both "Java" and "JavaScript" are trademarks or registered trademarks of Oracle in the US and other countries.
 In contrast, the two programming languages ​​have very different syntax, semantics, and applications.

-Javascript allows web pages to be made more interactive by accessing and modifying the content and layout of a web page while the page is being viewed in the browser. i.e. Javascript allows you to make a web page **dynamic** so that it responds to what the user does.
+JavaScript allows web pages to be made more interactive by accessing and modifying the content and layout of a web page while the page is being viewed in the browser. i.e. JavaScript allows you to make a web page **dynamic** so that it responds to what the user does.
 Every action that needs to be done takes place via a **script** and is processed by the browser, so on the **client-side**.

 ## Troubleshooting

 When we write code it is usually by trial and error.
 Making mistakes is part of the coding proces.
 We distinguish two types of errors:

-* **Syntax errors**: These are errors where the Javascript syntax is not correct.
+* **Syntax errors**: These are errors where the JavaScript syntax is not correct.
 Usually these are typos or bits we forgot.
-* **Logic errors**: Here the syntax of Javascript is correct but the result is not what we expected or intended.
+* **Logic errors**: Here the syntax of JavaScript is correct but the result is not what we expected or intended.
 The fault lies in the logic of our program, which is more difficult to figure out.

 Fortunately, our browser has a development environment that can help us with this.
 For Google Chrome you open this via `F12` and in Safari you can open this via the `Develop > Show Web Inspector` menu.